 Born Segun Osaniyi was given the stage name The Lord of Ajasa (Lord of flavor) after he proved phenomenon, rapping easily with his language during his time in polytechnic Ondo State.

-In 2000 he was recognised by the nation with his hit song ‘ma yi lo’ as he further released otiya, Esa lo blade, Ara Awe, Otiya and lefe before Dagrin changed the game with his hit Pon Pon pon.
+In 2000 he was recognized by the nation with his hit song ‘ma yi lo’ as he further released otiya, Esa lo blade, Ara Awe, Otiya, and lefe before Dagrin changed the game with his hit Pon Pon pon.
 No one heard from him again.

-He became famous for criticising Nigerian government in his hit single ‘jaga jaga’ for that reason his music was banned in radios but could be heard in clubs.
+He became famous for criticizing the Nigerian government in his hit single ‘Jaga Jaga’ for that reason his music was banned in radios but could be heard in clubs.

-he was recongnised as one of the Nigerians top rapper as he released other songs namely oko omoge, Mr lecturer, jaga’ jaga, clean up Nigeria, oko Achewo but now he has faded in the music industry.
+he was recognized as one of the Nigerians top rapper as he released other songs namely oko omoge, Mr lecturer, Jaga’ Jaga, clean up Nigeria, oko Achewo but now he has faded in the music industry.